inspiraller/react-zod-next-intl/README.md

 # Summary
-This repo is an example how to use form validation in React, combining React hook form, Nextjs, Zod 4 with translations.
+This repo is an example of how to use form validation in React, combining:
+- React hook form
+- Nextjs
+- Zod 4
+- Locale Translations
 It uses zod 4 and takes advantage of its internal locales.
 There are about 42 of them.
-React hook form zodResolver breaks with zod 4 so I have a custom polyfill for this.
+React hook form zodResolver currently only works with zod 3.
+This repo contains a custom polyfill to temporarily replace this, until they update it.

 # Basic structure
 ## package.json - dependencies